primer/react/CONTRIBUTING.md

 To add a new component to our documentation site, create a new file with the `.md` extension for your component in `docs/content/components`.

-## Creating a PR
+## Creating a pull request

-When you're ready to create a PR, open one using the appropriate PR template.
+When you're ready to create a pull request, open one using the appropriate pull request template.
+Be sure to add screenshots of any relevant work and a thoughtful description.

+### What to expect after opening a pull request
+After opening a pull request, a member of the design systems team will add the appropriate labels (major, minor, patch release labels) and update the base branch to the correct release branch.
+Usually, you'll receive a response from the design systems team within a day or two.
+The design systems team member will review the pull request keeping the following items in mind:

 - If it's a new component, does the component make sense to add to Primer Components?
-(Ideally this is discussed before the PR stage, please reach out to a DS member if you aren't sure if a component should be added to Primer Componnets!)
+(Ideally this is discussed before the pull request stage, please reach out to a DS member if you aren't sure if a component should be added to Primer Componnets!)
 - Does the component follow our Primer Components code style?
 - Does the component use theme values for most CSS values?
 - Does the component have access to the [default theme](#adding-default-theme)?